 9. Keep your eye out for scholarships

-Scholarships are rare, but they do happen, especially if there is a certain reason you require additional support.
-Get in contact with your training provider to find out whether they offer scholarships and also look into government-run programs that provide scholarship support.
+Scholarships are rare, but they do happen.
+Especially if there is a certain reason you require additional support.
+Get in contact with your training provider to find out whether they offer scholarships.
+Also look into government-run programs that provide scholarship support.

 Don't give up!